Initiatives and Partnerships

 At Henkel, our approach to sustainability is shaped by our interactions with our stakeholders.
 We’re convinced that open, ongoing dialogue with all groups that have an interest in our business is the key to making sure we’re working on the challenges that matter most.
 Through direct conversation, participation in multi-stakeholder initiatives and support for dialog platforms, we aim to share our unique knowledge and gather insights – and then integrate what we’ve learned into our products, services and business activities.
 We want to understand our stakeholders.
 That’s why we truly listen.

-Dialog with our stakeholders
+Dialogue with our stakeholders

-Understanding the social demands that stakeholders of all kinds place on our company is a key component of our sustainability management.
+Understanding and mapping the social demands that stakeholders of all kinds place on our company is a key component of our sustainability management.
 This includes our customers, consumers, suppliers, business partners, employees, shareholders, investors, neighbors and local communities, associations and Non-Governmental Organizations (NGOs), academia, as well as politicians and government authorities.

 Everybody can make a difference